laasyaaki/laasyaaki.github.io/projects.md

 ## Dynamic Memory Allocator

 This is a dynamic memory allocator built in C to mimic the existing malloc() function.
-I used doubly linked lists mimic malloc().
+I used doubly linked lists to execute the project.

 ## Technovation 2024 - Competition